andryushchenko/AInq.Background/README.md

 - **Work scheduler** with Cron support
 - **Startup work** utility

+## New in 3.0

+- **GENERAL BUGFIX**
+- **New features**
+  - Service interaction extensions
+  - Batch processing extension
+  - Repeated work in `IWorkScheduler`
+  - Work reslts in `IWorkScheduler`
+- **Refactoring**
+  - Simplify basic interfaces: non-basic methods moved to extensions
+  - Cleanup Helers and Extensions classes struct
+- **BREAKING CHANGES**
+  - Removed some unsued methods from `WorkFactory` and `AccessFactory`
+  - Some extension methods moved form `AInq.Background.Helpers` namespace to `AInq.Background.Extensions` and `AInq.Background.Interaction`
+  - ~~`IActivatable`~~ `IStartStopppable`

 ## Packages description
 #### [![Nuget](https://img.shields.io/nuget/v/AInq.Background.Abstraction)](https://www.nuget.org/packages/AInq.Background.Abstraction/) AInq.Background.Abstraction

-Abstraction library with no additional dependencies.
+Basic interfaces and helpers library.

 - Basic interfaces and factory classes:
   - Work interfaces: `IWork`, `IWork<TResult>`, `IAsyncWork`, `IAsyncWork<TResult>`
   - `WorkFactory` for creating simple work instances from delegates
   - Resource access interfaces: `IAccess<TResource>`, `IAccess<TResource, TResult>`, `IAsyncAccess<TResource>`, `IAsyncAccess<TResource, TResult>`
   - `AccessFactory` for creating simple access instances from delegates
   - `IConveyorMachine<TData, TResult>` for conveyor data processing machines
   - `IActivatable` and `IThrottling` for shared resources and conveyor machines with particular usage strategies
 - Service interfaces
   - `IWorkQueue` and `IPriorityWorkQueue` for background task queue
   - `IAccessQueue<TResource>` and `IPriorityAccessQueue<TResource>` for shared resource access queue
   - `IConveyor<TData, TResult>` and `IPriorityConveyor<TData, TResult>` for background data processing conveyor
-    - `IWorkScheduler` for work scheduler
+  - `IWorkScheduler` for background work scheduler
-- Helpers
-    - `WorkQueueHelper`, `AccessQueueHelper`, `ConveyorHelper` and `WorkSchedulerHelper` for accessing services from service provider
-    - `WorkSchedulerQueueExtension` to enqueue scheduled tasks to current Work Queue
-    - `PriorityConveyorEmulator` for using `IConveyor<TData, TResult>` as `IPriorityConveyor<TData, TResult>`
-    - `ConveyorChain` and `PriorityConveyorChain` to combine chains of two or three conveyors
+- Helpers and extensions including methods to use services together (eg. enqueue `IAccess<TResource>` to `IWorkQueue`) if needed

 #### [![Nuget](https://img.shields.io/nuget/v/AInq.Background)](https://www.nuget.org/packages/AInq.Background/) AInq.Background

 Queues and conveyor implementations.

 - Background work queue
   - Optional support for configurable parallelism
   - Optional support for prioritizing
   - Use `WorkQueueInjection` to regiter service or create for internal usage
 - Shared resource access queue
   - Support single or many resource instances with different lifetime
   - Optional support for prioritizing
   - Use `AccessQueueInjection` to regiter service or create for internal usage
 - Background data processing conveyor
   - Support single or many conveyor machines with different lifetime
   - Optional support for prioritizing
   - Use `ConveyorInjection` to regiter service or create for internal usage
 - Startup work utility for running some work *before* host start
   - Support interaction with background work queue
   - Use `StartupWorkInjection` to register and run works

 You can extend functionality by implementing custom `ITaskWrapper`, `ITaskManager` or `ITaskProcessor` and combine with existing ones to create more service variants.